Study Abroad Program Provider Scholarships

 The Barry Goldwater Scholarship is for sophomores and juniors interested in a career in natural science, math, or engineering.
 Eligible applicants will be US citizens, or US permanent residents.

-The "Explore the World" Scholarship is awarded in January.
-Eligibility requirements include: US citizen or PR; demonstrated financial need; and demonstrated desire to experience new cultures.
-Awardees are expected to contribute to HI social media (Instagram/Twitter) and to complete reports on their experiences abroad.
+The "Explore the World" Scholarship application goes live in January.
+Eligibility requirements include: US citizen or PR; 18 - 30 years old; demonstrated financial need; demonstrated desire to experience new cultures; service or educational component included in the trip.
+Awardees are expected to contribute to HI social media (Instagram/Twitter) and participate in HI DC's events and programs.

 The Alexia Foundation offers grants to students and professional photographers to give them the financial ability to produce substantial stories that drive change in the effort to make the world a better place.